javproj/superheroBattle/README.md

 Utilizes sqlite3 to store and load characters to/from a database file.
 Current database (main.db) only has 2 characters.

+Others can easily take this code and create their own database of characters by creating a new DB file and using the amrDB.py file.

 Gameplay:

 =>Characters have 4 attacks, each with a name and damage value.